Treating suicidal pain and suffering effectively and efficiently for 40 years and counting.

 The Gold Standard of Proven Treatment

-Seven published Randomized Controlled Trials (RCT’s) have validated the effectiveness of CAMS in treating suicidal risk, with ongoing research emphasizing this rigorous methodology to further explore its efficacy.
+Seven published Randomized Controlled Trials (RCTs) have confirmed CAMS as effective for treating suicidal risk.
+Ongoing research continues to use this rigorous method to further explore its efficacy.

 1. CAMS-Next Day Appointment (NDA) Study